REQUIREMENTS FOR THE MAJOR

 - Political Theory (POL4)

 In order to ensure that political science majors familiarize themselves with the substantive concerns and methodologies employed throughout the discipline, all majors must take one 200-level or 300-level unit in each of the four subfields offered by the department.
+NOTE: Students who have taken POL4 107 between Fall 2018 and Spring 2021 may count it toward the POL4 subfield distribution requirement.

 Recommended first courses in the four subfields are: